Skip to main content

 Key Features of Open Models:

-• Accessible via API or platform
+• Accessible via API, platform, or tools like Ollama

 • Can be used by developers or businesses

-• Limited transparency into training process
+• Limited transparency into training data or architecture

-• May have usage restrictions
+• May come with usage or licensing restrictions

 Example: